 We can only record, use or give your information to other people as part of our job.
 Either with your consent or if the law says that we can or must do so.

 We use your information when we need it to do our job.
 This will help you get the supports you need for your disability.

-For example, if you call us just to check your address is up to date, we’ll conduct a security check to make sure we are talking to the right person, and then only look at your address.
+For example, if you call us just to check your address is up to date, we’ll do a security check to make sure we're talking to the right person, and then only look at your address.
 We won’t look at any other personal information.

 We try to avoid staff working with you if they know you personally.
 This is because it might mean they have a conflict of interest.